vikramsingh117/second/README.md

 # GitHub Repository Searcher
+## Note:
+I am not adding my github access token so free usage is limited.
+This makes it easy to test.
+Also using docker to setup postgres

 Spring Boot application that searches GitHub repositories and saves them to PostgreSQL database.
 Search by keywords/language, auto-saves results, provides filtering and sorting.